Ohio Human Trafficking Attorney reviewing illegal labor operations and sex trafficking for victims and plaintiffs across the country

 It’s not an uncommon story: immigrants and migrant workers are offered appealing job offers from overseas and take a risk in search of better opportunities.
 But far too often, the jobs and employers are not what they were told.
 The work may not even resemble anything like the initial offer.
 Migrant farm workers are often paid far less than what they were promised.
 Young women who were told they would work in a salon or at a restaurant are often held in far more precarious situations, and forced into the sex trade and to work until their “debts” are paid in full.

-Human trafficking cases and sex trafficking are under the radar for most Americans, and employers in this dark segment of America often prey on immigrants with no choice but to capitulate to their demands.
+Human trafficking cases and sex trafficking are under the radar for most Americans, and employers and labor recruiters in this dark segment of America often prey on immigrants with no choice but to capitulate to their demands.
 Living conditions in some work placement programs can be dire, and pay may be very low or held without recourse.
 Immigrant workers have reported that their employers hold their passports, threaten legal action and control their lives.

 Joe Lyon is a Labor Lawyer and Ohio Human Trafficking Attorney investigating illegal work placement programs, and unlawful employment practices for immigrants and victims of sex trafficking.

 Sexual Exploitation & Sex Trafficking